pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 * Flexible/Responsive images by using % for width + optimize images for different width
 * Media Queries to change styles on certain viewport

+## RESPONSIVE DESIGN STRATEGIES

+* You write for desktop and mobile first and then add additional media queries (testing for min or max width) to adapt the design
+* Media queries don't add any importance or specificity to selectors, so code order matters => media query at the end

+Desktop first: start writing CSS for the desktop (large screen), then media queries to shrink design to smaller screens

+* write media queries that test for max-width
+* Pros: More traditional way, easier to do

+Mobile first: start writing CSS for the mobile, then media queries to adapt design to bigger screens

+* write media queries that test for min-width
+* Pros
+  ** 100% optimised for the mobile experience
+  ** Force us to reduce websites and apps to the absolute essentials ** Results in smaller, faster and more efficient products ** Prioritize contents over aesthetic design, which may be desirable
+* Cons
+  ** Desktop version might feel overly empty and simplistic ** More difficult and counterintuitive to develop
+  \*\* Less creative freedom, making it more difficult to create distinctive products

+## SELECTING BREAKPOINTS

+* Bad way: selecting the width of popular devices
+* Good way (standard): group all devices used on internet and then use boundaries of these groups
+* Perfect way (difficult): use design break based on content and design (as soon as the design break => new breakpoint)

+* Example of breakpoints based on available stats (08/2016) ** phone < 600px
+  ** tablet portrait < 900px
+  ** tablet landscape < 1200px
+  ** desktop < 1800px
+  \*\* big desktop > 1800px

 ## CUSTOM GRID WITH FLOAT LAYOUT

 * Define container width: max-width: 114 rem for example